Paul-tes/CodeAcademy-/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Portfolio] <a name="about-project"></a>
+# 📖 [Code Accadamy] <a name="about-project"></a>

-**Portfolio** This is a web application that shows a  personal portfolio.
-This portfolio web page  is a compilation of academic and professional materials that exemplifies my  skills, qualifications, education, training, and experiences.
+**Code Academy** Code Academy is a comprehensive website that provides all the information you need about our cutting-edge Boot Camp program.
+Our platform features detailed information about our upcoming class dates, as well as experienced instructors who will guide you through your coding journey.
+Additionally, our website provides valuable insights into the Code Academy Boot Camp experience, showcasing the innovative curriculum and teaching methods that make our program stand out from the rest.

 ## 🛠 Built With <a name="built-with"></a>